gbeckers/sound/doc/overview.rst

 Main Object Types in the Sound library
 --------------------------------------
-**AudioFile** Used to read data from regular audio files.

-**AudioSnd**: A continuous sound, with data stored on disk in a regular audio file and a separate text-based metadata file.
+**AudioFileSnd**: A continuous sound, with data stored on disk in a regular audio file and a separate text-based (json) metadata file.
 The metadata file allows for storing standard information about the sound (e.g. recording date and time, place) as well as any extra user information.
-This metadata has priority over potential metadata in the audiofile itself, which can be handy, for example when specifying non-integer sampling rates (audio files often only support integer sampling rates).
+This metadata has priority over metadata in the audiofile itself, which can be handy, for example when specifying non-integer sampling rates (audio files often only support integer sampling rates, which is not always precise enough for scientific purposes).

-**DarrSnd**: A continuous sound, like AudioSnd, but stored on disk in Darr format rather than audio format.
-Darr format can be faster than audio formats, and is generally more easily readable in scientific computing platforms, like Numpy, Matlab, R etc.

-**ChunkedSnd**: A continuous sound, stored as consecutive chunks in separate files (either audio or darr formats).
-This can be convenient when sounds are very long.
-For example, audio recorders will often save sounds chunked in a sequence of audio files when the file size would become larger than a file system allows for.
+**ChunkedSnd**: A continuous sound, stored as consecutive chunks in separate audio files.
+This can be convenient when sound recordings are very long.
+For example, audio recorders will often save sounds in a sequence of separate audio files when the file size would become larger than a file system allows for.
+In sound, chunks in separate audio files are virtually merged and can be accessed as long sound object.
+This way, it becomes trivially easy and fast to select, e.g., a fragment from 5 to 7 AM on the fifth day of a week-long recording.

-**FragementedSnd**: A continuous sound, of which only fragments are available, with known timing.
+**FragementedSnd**: A continuous sound, of which only fragments have been stored.
 For example, a sound recorder only saves interesting events from continuous input.
-A FragmentedSnd provides a simple way of representing the complete sound and fills in the 'missing' frames with zeros when they are read.
-FragementedSnd objects can be based on either audio or darr format.
+A FragmentedSnd provides a simple way of representing the complete recording as one sound object, filling in the 'missing' frames with zeros when they are read.

 **Snd**: A continuous sound with metadata, stored on RAM memory.